Egypt holidays

 Do I need a visa?

-Depending on where in Egypt you’re travelling to, British passport holders may require a tourist visa to travel to Egypt.
+Yes, British passport holders may need a tourist visa to travel to Egypt, depending on your destination.
 If you need one, you can get it online by visiting Visa2Egypt and it will be valid for a maximum of three months.

-If you’re a British national staying in the resort of Sharm el-Sheikh, Dahab, Nuweiba and Taba, you’ll receive a free entry permission stamp upon arrival.
+If you’re a British national staying in Sharm el-Sheikh, Dahab, Nuweiba or Taba, you’ll receive a free entry permission stamp upon arrival.
 This will be valid for up to 15 days.
 If you’re planning on travelling outside these areas or staying for longer than 15 days, you’ll need to get a visa.

 It’s also possible to obtain a tourist visa when you arrive in Egypt.
 They’re available at approved bank kiosks in airport arrival halls, before you get to the immigration counter.
 The cost of a visa is US$25 and they’re valid for a maximum of 30 days.
 However, it’s strongly recommended that you get one before you travel to avoid any border issues.

-Check the FCDO for more Egypt visa information and details of entry requirements to the country, head to.
+Check the FCDO for more Egypt visa information and details of entry requirements to the country.
 If you have any questions, contact the Egyptian Consulate in London.

 Should I get travel health insurance?